Skip to content

 RDS for MariaDB DB instances should publish logs to CloudWatch Logs

-If you use terraform-aws-modules/rds/aws, configure the required module inputs to satisfy this control.
+If you use terraform-aws-modules/rds/aws, set the right module inputs for this control.
 You can later migrate to the compliance.tf module with minimal changes because it is compatible by design.

 module "rds" {